ayejay-nz/CS399-Capstone/README.md

 ## 📋 Project Management

+Gantt Chart Here

+We used a combination of tools and methods to manage the project effectively, including a Gantt chart for planning, GitHub Issues for task tracking, and Discord for real-time communication.
+Weekly internal meetings helped us review progress, resolve blockers, and reassign tasks.
+Regular client meetings ensured feedback was incorporated throughout development.

 ## 📖 Project Overview
 Shuffle is a web-based exam generation and marking tool designed to automate the process of creating, and grading multiple-choice university exams.
 It generates multiple shuffled versions of an exam, handles answer sheet parsing, and allows instructors to manually adjust results with real-time feedback.